ms-jpq/defcon604-2023/README.md

 There is a perception: that `$SHELL` programs are **unstructured**, **primitive**, and **impotent**.

-While there is some truth to this, in that the majority of `$SHELL` programming is done rather haphazardly.
+While there is some truth to this, in that the majority of `$SHELL` programming is written rather haphazardly.
 It is nevertheless a misunderestimation of an entire paradigm.

 <figure>
   <img src="https://github.com/ms-jpq/defcon604-2023/blob/main/pics/homology.png?raw=true">